Breedervac-IV-PlusThis page contains information on Breedervac-IV-Plus for veterinary use.

 These primary vaccinations would then be followed by vaccination with BREEDERVAC-IV-PLUS at 16-22 weeks of age.
 A minimum of four weeks should elapse between the last live virus priming and injection with BREEDERVAC-IV-PLUS.
 Local conditions must be taken into consideration and, where necessary, veterinary advice should be sought.

-It is evident that for optimal protection, preceding vaccination with live vaccines (priming) should have taken place.
+IMMUNITY: It is evident that for optimal protection, preceding vaccination with live vaccines (priming) should have taken place.
 Generally, in flocks vaccinated with BREEDERVAC-IV-PLUS, a protective level of immunity will be achieved with only small variations between individual chickens.
 Revaccination during molt is recommended.

 1. TO AVOID HUMAN INJECTION, EXTREME CAUTION SHOULD BE USED WHEN INJECTING ANY OIL EMULSION VACCINE.
 ACCIDENTAL HUMAN INJECTION MAY CAUSE SERIOUS LOCAL REACTIONS.
 CONTACT A PHYSICIAN IMMEDIATELY IF ACCIDENTAL HUMAN INJECTION OCCURS.